Men's Health & Wellness

-What is Viagra Used For?
+What Is Viagra Used For?
 Uses, How It Works, Side Effects, and Safety

 One of the most popular drugs in the world is Viagra, the so-called little blue pill.
 But what is Viagra used for other than the headlines?
 Although the majority of individuals relate it to the treatment of erectile dysfunction (ED) in men, its Viagra applications are related to other medical conditions approved and off-label.
 This is the ultimate guide to all the information you need to know about Viagra uses, how Viagra works, dosage, Viagra side effects, safety, etc. – all with up-to-date information as of 2026.